 “Faith is everything, faith is life, faith is what there is.
 I believe that without faith we have nothing, there is no life.
 For me, in my personal experience, God is like a father.
 A father who worries about you, takes care of you, makes sure that things happen.
-Even if we don’t hear from him or speak to him every day, God is still there inside of me.”
+Even if we don’t hear from Him or speak to Him every day, God is still there inside of me.”

 I was deeply moved by Yael and her faith and optimism, her gratitude for all of life.
 In fact, Yael’s gratitude reminded me of my own profound lack of gratitude for so many years as a teenager and young adult.
 Portraits in Faith taught me that gratitude must be the center of faith and that only a life of being grateful was worth living.

 Years later, I corresponded with Yael where she shared: “It was interesting to watch the video.
 It’s feels like it’s someone else on the video.
 I am married to a man who doesn’t believe in God and we have two children.
 I still believe in God and eat kosher food, observe Shabbat, and traditions but unfortunately not like I did in the past.
 I think that life happens and changes you.”